On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Pseudo-Marginal MCMC for Doubly-Intractable Distributions

 The following section addresses the issue of constructing the unbiased estimator to be used in the overall MCMC scheme.

-\section{Pseudo-marginal MCMC for doubly-intractable distributions}
+\section{Pseudo-Marginal MCMC for Doubly-Intractable Distributions}

-The foundational component of Pseudo-marginal MCMC is the unbiased and positive estimator of the target density.
+The foundational component of pseudo-marginal MCMC is the unbiased and positive estimator of the target density.
 In the methodology developed here, it is not essential for the estimate of the intractable distribution to be strictly positive and we exploit this characteristic.
-Note, that whilst there are many methods for unbiasedly estimating ${\cal Z}(\boldsymbol\theta)$ such as importance sampling, Sequential Monte Carlo (SMC)\citep{delmoral2006} and Annealed Importance Sampling (AIS) \citep{Neal98annealedimportance}, if we then take some non-linear function of the estimate, for example the reciprocal, the overall estimate of the likelihood is no longer unbiased.
-Therefore, we have to look for other ways to generate an unbiased estimate of the likelihood.
+Note that whilst there are many methods for unbiasedly estimating ${\mathcal Z}(\bolds\theta)$, such as importance sampling, Sequential Monte Carlo (SMC) \citep{delmoral2006} and Annealed Importance Sampling (AIS) \citep{Neal98annealedimportance}, if we then take some nonlinear function of the estimate, for example, the reciprocal, the overall estimate of the likelihood is no longer unbiased.